Colchester United Club Profile

 Having on previous visits done the South Stand (on first visit) and the North Stand (on second visit) of the Weston Homes Community Stadium

-away fans have been switched to the East Stand for the last few visits, getting a couple of blocks.
-We've been given Block E1 for the 2012-13 fixture, which is the one nearest the corner flag where the East and North Stands join.
+away fans have been switched to the East Stand for the last few visits, getting a couple of blocks, with Block E1 being their starting point.
+This is the one nearest the corner flag where the East and North Stands join.
 Colchester do still use the

 North Stand for away supporters, but it appears that this only happens if they feel there is sufficient demand to do so.

-The Concessionary rate applies to Over-65s, members of the Armed Forces (with ID), Ambulant Disabled and Wheelchair Disabled supporters.
+The Concessionary rate applies to Over-65s, members of the Armed Forces (with ID), Ambulant Disabled and Wheelchair Disabled supporters, provided they are on the middle or higher rate of Disabled Living Allowance.

 The two disabled categories are entitled to take in an assistant free of charge.
-Ambulant Disabled supporters can purchase via the Huish Park Ticket Office, but Wheelchair Disabled supporters must place bookings via Colchester.
-For bookings and enquiries, call them on 0845 437 9089 or email: firstname.lastname@example.org or if you prefer their Disabled Liaison Officer is Alex Hales on 01206 755129 (e-mail: email@example.com).
+Ambulant Disabled supporters can purchase via the Huish Park Ticket Office, but Wheelchair Disabled supporters must book spaces via Colchester.
+For bookings and enquiries, call them on 0845 437 9089 or email: firstname.lastname@example.org or if you prefer their Disabled Liaison Officer is Chris Saward on 01206 755129 (e-mail: email@example.com).

 Back to Top of Page